rjairath/contacts-cli/README.md

 # CLI Contacts Manager

----
-**Built a simple NodeJS CRUD app based on the command line that uses mongoDB tom store data.**
+**Built a simple NodeJS CRUD app based on the command line that uses mongoDB to store data.**

 **Commands**
 - myContacts addContact | a